 Stability of two layered long and narrow water bodies like lakes and reservoirs to 2D normal mode perturbations is analysed.
 The inviscid stability of these water bodies is studied using a non-Boussinesq framework.
-The base state velocity profile being analysed is obtained after applying a free-slip condition at the bottom boundary.
+The base state velocity profile being analysed is obtained when only the lighter upper-layer is undergoing a circulation, such circulation takes place when wind forcing is insufficient to induce a circulation in the heavier bottom-layer.
 The interfaces are characterized by the respective bulk Richardson numbers.
 Our analysis reveals instability over some range of wavenumbers and bulk Richardson numbers.

-Keywords: Hydrodynamic Stability; Normal Modes; Mixing; Density Stratified Flows; Non-Boussinesq Flows
+Keywords: Hydrodynamic Stability; Normal Modes; Non-Boussinesq Flows; Mixing; Density Stratified Flows